 The Commissioner shall not issue any building permit for the construction of a new building or Major Renovation Project unless the applicant submits the documentation set forth in the Section herein entitled "Application Requirements."
-The Commissioner shall not issue a certificate of occupancy for any building subject to this Ordinance prior to inspection and confirmation that the heating and cooling and hot water systems and cooking and clothes drying appliances installed in the building comply with the applicant's documents."
+The Commissioner shall not issue a certificate of occupancy for any building subject to this Ordinance prior to inspection and confirmation that the heating and cooling and hot water systems and cooking and clothes drying appliances installed in the building comply with the applicant's documents submitted pursuant to the Section herein entitled "Application Requirements."